This post may contain affiliate links. Read our disclosure policy here.

 Homemade popsicles from pureed watermelon…very yummy too – Diann

 Grow your own produce if you can, even in containers.
-It saves you money at the grocery store, and it is very satisfying to eat fresh-picked food.
+(Herbs are good for containers too.)
+It saves you money at the supermarket, and it is very satisfying to eat fresh-picked food.
 Also, try going to a U-pick farm for things you can’t grow yourself.
 You can get a bargain on fresh fruits and vegetables at a fraction of the price. – Audrey

 Have tea made and chilled to reduce the temptation to buy sodas. – Donna B.